edpichler/Apple-Dvorak-on-Windows/README.md

 You can use your Apple Bluetooth Keyboard with Dvorak layout, under Windows 7.

 ##How to use##
 1. Install the Dvorak layout.
-It's located in the **dist** folder.
+Compiled packages are located in the **dist** folder.
- * But if you want to compile by yourserlf, just use the "Windows Keyboard Layout Editor" ( Keyboard Layout Editor installer installer folder) and open the **.klc** file.
 2. Open your Windows Keyboard Preferences, and choose the new layout you installed.
 3. Execute the .exe located in the Auxiliar Software folder.
 It's necessary to have the `fn` key working.

 Now you can use the Apple Dvorak Keyboard.

+##How to compile by yourself##
+Use the "Windows Keyboard Layout Editor" ( found it in installer folder) and open the **.klc** file and make the changes you want.
+If you did something useful, do not exitate to create a pull request for me.

 ##Images##
 ![Apple Keyboard Dvorak](images/Apple Keyboard 1.png)